Parents Guide

 Living well is about choices

 Canada’s Food Guide is about more than just nutrition.
 It contains tips on how to achieve a healthy lifestyle, too.
-An important part of this is encouraging you to eat meals with others and to really try and enjoy your food.
+An important part of this is encouraging you to eat meals with others and to try and enjoy your food.

 Family meals can be challenging with a toddler involved.
 The Food Guide notes that from six months of age, an older infant’s complementary foods can be many of the same nutritious foods enjoyed by the family.
 For many of us, that’s the dream—being able to plan one meal that the entire family can sit down and enjoy together.
-Your toddler may have other ideas.
+Your child may have other ideas.